noqcks/alpine-hubot/README.md

 1. `npm install --save hubot-foo`
 2.  add `hubot-foo` to `hubot/external-scripts.json`

-### Custom Scripts

--- TODO --

 ## Deployment

-This is automatically deployed by travis-ci when on `telusdigital/wasimbot` and branch master.
+This is automatically deployed by travis-ci when on `dockbot/dockbot` and branch master.

 The AWS access key id and secret needed to deploy are kept in travis-ci interface ENV variables.

 ## Environment Configuration

-All the environment variables used to run wasimbot are located in `.wasimbot-env`.
+All the environment variables used to run dockbot are located in `.dockbot-env`.
 These can be loaded in elasticbeanstalk via `eb setenv KEY=value`.